What is a Real Ear Measurement (REM)

 Learn more

-Watch video about Real Ear Measurement in Primus.
+Watch video about Real Ear Measurement in Measure.

 Why Perform Real Ear Measurements for Hearing Aid Fittings?